 If more cleaning is needed for leather furniture, talk to the dealer about the safest options.
 Fabric-covered furniture can generally be cleaned with a mild soap solution and a soft upholstery brush, and then wiped with a cloth dipped in distilled water to rinse off residue.

-4. Use a homemade, nontoxic fabric freshening spray
+4. Use homemade fabric freshening spray and air fresheners

 Got pets, or a smoker in the household?
 Your upholstery and curtains probably smell funky.
-Instead of using a commercial fabric freshener like Febreze, make your own.
+Instead of using a commercial fabric freshener like Febreze, you can make your own.
 It’s pretty simple:

 - Create a mix of 30 percent essential oil and 70 percent almond oil and pour it into a narrow-mouthed vase or jar.